Steven-marker/Steven-maker/README.md

 ## Contact Me

 I'm always open to new opportunities, collaborations, and discussions related to electrical engineering and software development.
-Feel free to reach out to me via twitter at [Twitter](https://twitter.com/Steven_Marker_) or connect with me on [LinkedIn](https://www.linkedin.com/in/steven-marker-7459b6272/).
+Feel free to reach out to me via [Twitter](https://twitter.com/Steven_Marker_) or connect with me on [LinkedIn](https://www.linkedin.com/in/steven-marker-7459b6272/).

 Let's innovate and make the world a smarter place together! 🚀✨